pvang40/MECA-482-Group-3-Ball-on-Plate/README.md

 ## Group 3

 Table of Contents
   1. Introduction
   2. Capabilities Database
   3. Operational Viewpoint
   4. Logical/Functional Viewpoint
   5. Mathematical Model of the System

 ## 1. Introduction
-The goal of this project is to
+Control system theories are applied to many applications to help improve productivity and enhance today’s technology.
+This report will display the importance and necessary components of control system design through mathematical and simulation modeling.
+The goal of the project is to develop a comprehensive solution to control a ball’s position on a self-stabilizing flat plate.
+The ball on plate system consists of a plate that will be tilted using two servo motors to control the plate across the x and y directions as well as a camera to act as a sensor.
+The models provided in this report will not include the sensor.
+All models and controls are based off of the operational viewpoint.

 ## 2. Capabilities Database
 The design is simple but effective.